suhajda3/serverless-business-card/README.md

 ## Files

-- template.yaml: CloudFormation template that downloads the source code (serverless-business-card.zip) from an S3 bucket located in us-east-1
+- **template.yaml**: CloudFormation template that downloads the source code (serverless-business-card.zip) from an S3 bucket located in us-east-1
-- template-with-code.yaml: CloudFormation template that contains the source code.
+- **template-with-code.yaml**: CloudFormation template that contains the source code.
 (There is currently an [issue](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/1832) with CloudFormation and Node.js 18.x)
-- serverless-business-card.zip: Lambda source code
+- **serverless-business-card.zip**: Lambda source code

 ## Donate